 Benefits education is a common concern in the workplace.
-Companies put together a great benefits plan only to find that their employees are not participating.
-The fact is, great benefits alone are not enough to make people want to use them.
-Employees need to be educated on what’s in the plan and how to use it because they often find it too confusing.
+Companies put together an attractive benefits plan, only to find that their employees are not participating.
+The fact is, attractive benefits choices alone are not enough to make people want to use them.
+Employees need efficient and effective communication tools because they often find the information they receive to be too confusing, it they look at it at all.

 What do employees want to know about their benefits plans?